digbmc/cwd-toolkit/_projects/03_adding-content.md

 - usually the same as a header image if you have one

 ```
-header
+header:
     teaser: /assets/images/ocean-teaser-2.jpg
 ```

-And appear on the home page like this:
+It will appear on the home page like this:

 ![Example teaser image]({{ "/assets/images/example-teaser.jpg" | relative_url }})